 If you’ve been reading my tennis lessons for a while then you know how big a fan I am of poaching in doubles.

-BUT, poaching isn’t actually my biggest strength as a doubles player.
-People do think I’m a little crazy at the net – think “dog chasing a tennis ball” – but what I hear people tell me most is that my return of serve is my biggest weapon.
+But, poaching isn’t actually my biggest strength as a doubles player.
+What people tell me most is that my return of serve is my biggest weapon.

 In this lesson, I’ll share how I think about the return of serve and how you can start returning better and break your opponent’s serve more.
 After that, you’ll have specific strategies for returning from the deuce side and the ad side.